Skip to main content

 ❖ Heads up!
 This article is only intended for Site Managers.

 ℹ️ So you know: Some sites have language overrides.
-This means you may see Needs instead of Opportunities, Agencies instead of Programs, or Prerequisites instead of Qualifications.
+For example, you might see Needs instead of Opportunities or Agencies instead of Programs.

 Which Waiver is Best?